gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy jumped just as the boulder beneath her tipped over and started rolling down the mountain.
 Her momentum carried her three steps forward to trip over the tralpa, who was on his knees sobbing in the narrow path.
-He shrieked and wrapped his arms around the trunk of the nearest tre.
+He shrieked and wrapped his arms around the trunk of the nearest tree.

 Noxy spun around.
 Private Thokmay was on his feet,